| Astrocytomas are

 �Rosenthal fibers� respectively.
 Evidence

-of malignant changes, such as atypia and endothelial proliferation,
+of malignant changes, such as atypia and endothelial proliferation, can

 frequently be seen.
 Unlike the situation for typical low grade